RasaHQ/rasa/docs/glossary.rst

 .. glossary::

     Action
-        a single step a bot takes in a conversation (e.g. call an API or send a response back to the user)
+        A single step that a bot takes in a conversation (e.g. calling an API or sending a response back to the user).

     Annotation
-        could either refer to the process of labelling data or the label itself
+        Adding labels to messages and conversations so that they can be used to train a model.

     CMS
-        A Content Management System (CMS) can be used to store responses externally instead of hardcoding it as part of the domain.
+        A Content Management System (CMS) can be used to store bot responses externally instead of directly including it as part of the domain.
+This provides more flexibility in changing them as they are not tightly-coupled with the training data.

-    Conversation
-        a back and forth between a user and a bot (so usually just messages - unlabeled conversation)

     Custom Action
-        an action written by a Rasa developer that can run arbitrary code mainly to interact with the outside world
+        An action written by a Rasa developer that can run arbitrary code mainly to interact with the outside world.

-    Default Actions
+    Default Action
-        built-in actions that carry a special meaning to Rasa
+        A built-in action that comes with predefined functionality.

     Domain
-        outlines the capabilities of a conversational assistant

-        While this primarily includes the intents that it can recognize and the actions it can perform, it also encompasses entities, slots, forms, and templates for the bot.

-    Entities
+        Defines the inputs and outputs of an assistant.

+        It includes a list of all the intents, entities, slots, actions, and forms that the assistant knows about.

+    Entity
-        structured information that can be extracted from a user message (e.g. a telephone number)
+        Structured information that can be extracted from a user message.

+        For example a telephone number, a person's name, a location, the name of a product

     Event
         All conversations in Rasa are represented as a sequence of events.
-For instance, a ``UserUttered`` represents a user entering a message, and ``SlotSet`` represents the act of setting a slot to a certain value.
+For instance, a ``UserUttered`` represents a user entering a message, and an ``ActionExecuted`` represents the assistant executing an action.
 You can learn more about them :ref:`here <events>`.

-    Forms
-        One of the most common conversation patterns is slot filling - that is, collecting a few pieces of information from a user in order to do something (book a restaurant, call an API, search a database, etc.).
-A Rasa form enables bot developers to declaratively define the fields and validation rules for each of them.
+    Form
+        A type of custom action that asks the user for multiple pieces of information.

+        For example, if you need a city, a cuisine, and a price range to recommend a restaurant, you can create  a restaurant form to do that.
+You can describe any business logic inside a form.
+For example, if you want to ask for a particular neighbourhood if a user mentions a large city like Los Angeles, you can write that logic inside the form.

     Happy / Unhappy Paths
-        Happy paths refer to conversations where everything proceeds smoothly as intended, and there are no deviations.
-Unhappy paths involve things like the user changing the topic of conversation, correcting a previous input, etc.
+        If your assistant asks a user for some information and the user provides it, we call that a happy path.
+Unhappy paths are all the possible edge cases of a bot.
+For example, the user refusing to give some input, changing the topic of conversation, or correcting something they said earlier.

     Intent
-        meaning of a user's message selected as one of a set of predefined meanings (e.g. greeting).
+        Something that a user is trying to convey or accomplish (e,g., greeting, specifying a location).

     Interactive Learning
-        a mode of training the bot where the user provides feedback to the bot while talking to it
+        A mode of training the bot where the user provides feedback to the bot while talking to it.

-        This is a powerful way to explore what a bot can do, and the easiest way to fix any mistakes it make.
+        This is a powerful way to write complicated stories by enabling users to explore what a bot can do and easily fix any mistakes it makes.

     NLG
-        Natural Language Generation (NLG) is the component that generates natural language output from structured data.
+        Natural Language Generation (NLG) is the process of generating natural language messages to send to a user.

+        Rasa uses a simple template-based approach for NLG.
+Data-driven approaches (such as neural NLG) can be implemented by creating a custom NLG component.

-    NLU
+    Rasa NLU
         Natural Language Understanding (NLU) deals with parsing and understanding human language into a structured format.

         Rasa NLU is the part of Rasa that performs intent classification and entity extraction.

     Pipeline
-        A Rasa bot's NLU system is defined by a pipeline, which is a list of NLU components in a particular order.
+        A Rasa bot's NLU system is defined by a pipeline, which is a list of NLU components (see "Rasa NLU Component") in a particular order.
 A user input is processed by each component one by one before finally giving out the structured output.

     Policy
         Policies make decisions on how conversation flow should proceed.
+At every turn, the policy which predicts the next action with the highest confidence will be used.
 A Core model can have multiple policies included, and the policy whose prediction has the highest confidence decides the next action to be taken.

     Rasa Core
-        the dialogue engine that decides on what to do next in a conversation
+        The dialogue engine that decides on what to do next in a conversation based on the context.

-    Rasa Core policy
-        decides which action to take at every step in the conversation

-        There are different policies to choose from, and multiple policies can be included in a single agent.
-At every turn, the policy which predicts the next action with the highest confidence will be used.
-If two policies predict with equal confidence, the policy with the higher priority will be used.

-    Rasa NLU component
+    Rasa NLU Component
-        an element in the Rasa NLU pipeline
+        An element in the Rasa NLU pipeline (see "Pipeline").

         Incoming messages are processed by a sequence of components called a pipeline.
-These components are executed one after another in a so-called processing pipeline.
 A component can perform tasks ranging from entity extraction to intent classification to pre-processing.

-    Slots
-        memory of the bot where structured information is stores (e.g. extracted entities or results from API calls)

-    spaCy
-        a free, open-source library for advanced Natural Language Processing (NLP) in Python
+    Slot
+        A key-value store that Rasa uses to track information over the course of a conversation.

+        For the different types of slots, see :ref:`here <slot-classes>`.

     Story
-        a user/bot conversation annotated with the intent / entities of the users' messages as well as the sequence of actions performed by the bot
+        A template of a conversation between a user and a bot annotated with the intent / entities of the users' messages as well as the sequence of actions to be performed by the bot

-    Template / Response
+    Template / Response / Utterance
-        a message a bot can respond back to the user with

-        This is not just limited to text, which means it can include buttons, images, and other attachments.
+        A message template that is used to respond to a user.
+This can include text, buttons, images, and other attachments.

-    Training
-        using labeled data to train a model

     User Goal
-        small reusable parts of stories (e.g. setting a reminder, filling out a form, answering FAQs)

-    User goal
-        a goal that a user wants to achieve
+        A goal that a user wants to achieve.

-        This can also be ambiguous / unclear in the beginning (e.g. buying an insurance policy).
-You might need multiple skills to achieve a user goal.
+        For example, a user may have the goal of booking a table at a restaurant.
+Another user may just want to make small talk.
+Sometimes, the user expresses their goal with a single message, e.g. "I want to book a table at a restaurant".
+Other times the assistant may have to ask a few questions to understand how to help the user.
+Note: Many other places refer to the user goal as the "intent", but in Rasa terminology, an intent is associated with every user message.

     Utterance
-        a type of bot action that only involves sending a pre-defined message back to the user (without running any other code)
+        A type of bot action that only involves sending a pre-defined message back to the user (without running any other code)

-    Word embedding
+    Word embedding / Word vector
-        numeric representations of natural language words in a high-dimensional space

-        They are often used as an input to machine learning algorithms.
+        A vector of floating point numbers which represent the meaning of a word.
+Words which have similar meanings should have vectors which point in almost the same direction.
+Word embeddings are often used as an input to machine learning algorithms.